fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Leaders**
     - **Isabella**
         - Seven Cities of Gold Unique Ability updated to +100 Gold per Age when discovering a Wonder (Was: +300 in all Ages) and her extra Yields on Natural Wonders to a stacking +50% per improved Natural Wonder in her empire (Was: a fixed +100%).
             - **Dev Note:** A strong start is a powerful advantage, and Isabella has been one of the strongest leaders in the game since launch.
-We didn’t want to remove her power entirely, but instead wanted to spread it out a bit more over the course of a campaign and really give her a reason to seek out and secure as many Natural Wonders as she can.
+We didn't want to remove her power entirely, but instead wanted to spread it out a bit more over the course of a campaign and really give her a reason to seek out and secure as many Natural Wonders as she can.
 - **Civs**
     - **Inca**
         - Qhapaq Ñan Tradition now allows players to create Homeland Treasure Convoys worth 2 points in Cities with at least 3 Mountains.